 Music for All is committed to full compliance with the copyright laws of the United States.

-Copyright compliance is the responsibility of everyone in the creative process including the marching band directors and teachers, the arrangers, the event host (such as Music For All/Bands of America for its events) and anyone who records, duplicates or distributes content protected by copyright (such as Music For All/Bands of America in its DVD sales).
+Copyright compliance is the responsibility of everyone in the creative process including the marching band directors and teachers, the arrangers, the event host (such as Music for All/Bands of America for its events) and anyone who records, duplicates or distributes content protected by copyright (such as Music for All/Bands of America in its DVD sales and web streaming).

-Music for All Bands of America participants and others are welcome to use the resources provided in this site.
+Music for All (Bands of America) participants and others are welcome to use the resources provided in this site.
+New technologies and their use continually affect the application of copyright law.
 While we believe the information is accurate, we provide no guarantee or warranty concerning these materials or the interpretation or applicability of the laws to your situation.